rocky-linux/documentation/docs/index.en.md

 Of course not everyone has English as their first language!
 At Rocky Linux we want to make the documentation site as accessible as possible to everyone —  *translations into different languages is an important part of that*.
 If you click on the (common symbol) language selector on the top menu you will see the languages the website is available in, there are two parts to this:

 1. Website interface localisation: if you choose another language, for example Français, you will note that the interface, for example the 'Next' and 'Previous' navigators, will be localised.
-1. Content: translating content is, obviously, an ongoing (big) task.
-For those pages that have been translated you will see them in your chosen language, those that have not will fall back to the default language English.
+1. Content: translating content is, obviously, an ongoing (significant) task.
+Not all content is translated into all languages yet.
+Any pages that have been translated (into the language selected) will be seen in the chosen language, those that have not will fall back to the default language English.
 If you want to contribute to the community through translations the documentation team would love to hear from you — see below for details.

 !!! note
-     Not all functionality is available in all languages, this is a limitation of the underlying MkDocs modules available.
+    Not all functionality may be available in all languages, this is a limitation of the underlying MkDocs modules available.

 ### Using Search

 If you want to quickly find specific information/document the documentation site has a full-text search capability.
 Simply start typing in the 'Search' entry field in the top menu bar and the site will return drill down search results.

+To open a page in the search results simply click (or tap on mobile) on the desired page in the list displayed.

 ## First Time